GothenburgBitFactory/ti.net/content/docs/workweek.md

 # Work Week

 Timewarrior can do more for you if it knows your work patterns.
-Currently this means your daily work schedule.
+Currently, this means your daily work schedule.
 An example will make this clear.

 Suppose it is Monday at \~3pm.